Union School of Theology: Leadership and faculty

 The President of the school is Michael Reeves who also functions as professor of theology.
 He took up the role in January 2016, having been head of theology at the Universities and Colleges Christian Fellowship.
 Other faculty of the school include provost Dustin Benge, Robert Letham, Raymond C. Ortlund Jr., Donald Fairbairn and Richard Turnbull.

 Programmes of study

 The majority of Union School of Theology students study with the School in order to prepare for Christian ministry.

 Campus courses

 A three-year, full-time residential BA Hons degree in Theology is offered, covering Biblical Studies, Theological and Historical Studies, and Ministerial and Missional Practice.
 Students on the Masters of Theology (MTh) and PhD programmes may also reside on campus.

 Learning Communities

-The School's largest programme, a Graduate diploma in theology, is taught in regional church-based 'Learning Communities' in more than 20 locations globally including Oxford, Athens, Rome, Tulsa, Oklahoma, and Calgary, Alberta.
+The School's largest programme, a Graduate diploma in theology, is taught in regional church-based 'Learning Communities' in more than 20 locations globally including Malaysia, Oxford, Athens, Rome, Tulsa, Oklahoma, and Calgary, Alberta.
 The course is designed to combine academic rigor with 'the convenience and added value of sharing and growing together in vibrant local settings under the care and guidance of an experienced Lead Mentor.'